Starfish-develop/Starfish/README.md

 * astropy echelle reader tool: properly reading in Chebyshev fit (for astropy) http://stsdas.stsci.edu/cgi-bin/gethelp.cgi?specwcs
+* an animated diagram of age tracks in the HR diagram for my talk?
+Put on webpage?

 ## How to use memory_profiler
 Put the decorator `@profile` over the function you want to profile

 	python -m memory_profiler model.py